-PECIAL EVENT COORDINATION: The Department takes a very active role in the planning process for all major events in the city from beginning to end.
+PECIAL EVENT COORDINATION: The Department plays an active role in the planning process for all major events in the city from beginning to end.
 Special event staffing is a demanding responsibility that falls to all Department members to make them successful.
 The events that we staff are generally annual events that include: